On the slice genus of generalized algebraic knots: Introduction

 \section{Introduction}

 A knot \(K \subset S^{3}\) is \emph{algebraic} if it arises as a link of an isolated singularity of a complex curve.
-A~\emph{generalized algebraic knot} (\emph{GA-knot} for short) is a knot that can be written as a connected sum of algebraic knots and their reverse mirror images.
-Rudolph asked~\cite{Rudolph} whether algebraic knots are linearly independent in the concordance group.
+A \emph{generalized algebraic knot} (\emph{GA-knot} for short) is a knot that can be written as a connected sum of algebraic knots and their reverse mirror images.

+Rudolph asked~\cite{Rudolph} whether algebraic knots are linearly independent in the smooth concordance group.
+By~\cite[Corollary 8.4]{Miyazaki}, Rudolph's question can be reformulated by asking whether every smoothly slice GA-knot is ribbon.
+For the sake of brevity, we will refer to the conjecture asserting the affirmative answer to Rudolph's question as the~\emph{Rudolph's conjecture}.

-Probably the first result towards this conjecture is due to Litherland~\cite{Litherland-signature}.
-By studying signature jumps, he proved that torus knots are independent in the concordance group.
-He also showed that his proof does not extend to iterated torus knots.
-Livingston and Melvin~\cite{LivingstonMelvinAlgebraicKnots} proved that there are GA-knots that are algebraically slice but not slice.
-Later, Hedden, Kirk, and Livingston~\cite{HeddenKirkLivingston} used Casson-Gordon invariants to show that some algebraically slice GA-knots are not slice.
+Probably the first result towards Rudolph's conjecture is due to Litherland~\cite{Litherland-signature}.
+By studying the jumps of the Levine-Tristram signature function, he proved that torus knots are linearly independent in the smooth concordance group.
+Livingston and Melvin~\cite{LivingstonMelvinAlgebraicKnots} proved that there are GA-knots that are algebraically slice but not smoothly slice, hence the Levine-Tristram signature is not sufficient to answer Rudolph's question.
+Later, Hedden, Kirk, and Livingston~\cite{HeddenKirkLivingston} used Casson-Gordon invariants to show that there is an infinite family of algebraically-slice GA-knots, which are not smoothly slice.
 Their approach was extended by Conway, Kim, and the second author~\cite{conway2019nonslice}.

+Recall that in dimension four, there is a big difference between smooth and topological (locally flat) concordance of knots and links.
+Using~\cite{Nagel-Powell}, it can be verified that Litherland's result holds also in the topological concordance group.
+Similarly, it's been understood for many years that the invariance of Casson-Gordon signatures with respect to topological concordance can be deduced from the results of Freedman-Quinn~\cite{Freedman-Quinn} and Gilmer~\cite{gilmerTopologicalProofSignature1981}.
+Consequently, the independence results discussed in the previous paragraph hold in the topological concordance group as well.

-All known examples of algebraically slice non-slice knots have topological four genus~1; see \cite[Section 8]{HeddenKirkLivingston}.
-We state the following conjecture. \begin{conj} There are algebraically slice GA-knots with arbitrary large (topological) four-genus. \end{conj}
+Examples of algebraically slice non-slice GA-knots studied in~\cite[Section 8]{HeddenKirkLivingston} have topological four-genus equal to one.
+However, the main result of~\cite{conway2019nonslice} gives infinitely generated subgroups of the topological concordance group consisting of algebraically-slice GA-knots.
+Therefore, it is an interesting question whether there are examples of algebraically slice GA-knots with arbitrary large topological four-genus.
+We propose the following conjecture. \begin{conj} There are algebraically slice GA-knots with arbitrary large topological four-genus. \end{conj}